 Ay 215.
 Seminar in Theoretical Astrophysics.
 6 units (2-0-4); third term.
 Prerequisites: Ay 131 and/or Ay 132.
 Recent developments in astrophysics for advanced students.
 The current theoretical literature will be discussed with special reference to possible observational applications.
 Subject matter will vary from year to year.
-Instructor: Munch.
+Not given in 1958-59.